sinedied/articles/articles/node/beginner-series/beginner-series2.md

 ---
-title: 'Learn Node.js: create a new Node.js project and work with packages'
+title: 'Create a new Node.js project and work with packages'
 published: true
 description: Learn how to create a new Node.js project and work with packages with this series of bite-sized videos for beginners.
 tags: 'webdev, beginners, javascript, node'